DEPOT-JW/Conditional-Probability-Correction-in-Power-Outage-Risk-Analysis-under-Extreme-Weather/README.md

 # Conditional-Probability-Correction-in-Power-Outage-Risk-Analysis-under-Extreme-Weather

-This repository provides the code implementation for the paper **"Bias in sequential Monte Carlo simulation for power outage risk analysis under extreme weather: A perspective based on conditional probability"**, including implementations for the two test systems (System#1 and System#2) featured in the paper.
+This repository provides the code implementation for the paper **"Why Shorter Time Steps Induce the Failure Probability Curse in Power Outage Risk Analysis: An Explanation and Solution"**, including implementations for the two test systems (System#1 and System#2) featured in the paper.
 Details of the paper and citation format will be provided later.

 Under normal circumstances, after configuring Python, Jupyter Notebook, and the required third-party libraries, you can directly execute `main.ipynb` to obtain the simulation results.
 Result files are saved in the `SolutionFolder` directory. `main.ipynb` contains visualization code (recommended to run this notebook using VS Code, Jupyter Notebook, or Jupyter Lab) and will directly display the expected outage curve images.